Dominance regions for affine cluster algebras: Dominance regions in affine type

 \begin{theorem} Suppose $B$ is an exchange matrix of affine type.
 Then the following conditions are equivalent. \begin{enumerate}[label=\rm(\roman*), ref=(\roman*)] \item $B$ is a neighboring exchange matrix. \item There exist indices $i$ and $j$ such that $\begin{bsmallmatrix}0&b_{ij}\\b_{ji}&0\end{bsmallmatrix}$ is of affine type. \item Up to relabeling, $B$ is $ \begin{bsmallmatrix} B_{11} & 0 & 0 & B_{14} \\ 0 & B_{22} & 0 & B_{24} \\ 0 & 0 & B_{33} & B_{34} \\ B_{41} & B_{42} & B_{43} & B_{44} \end{bsmallmatrix}, $ where $B_{44}$ is a rank-$2$ exchange matrix of affine type and the following conditions hold for ${\ell\in\set{1,2,3}}$. \begin{itemize} \item $B_{\ell\ell}$ is either a $0\times0$ block or an exchange matrix of finite type A. \item If $B_{\ell\ell}$ is nonempty, then its last column is a quasi-leaf of $B_{\ell\ell}$. \item If $B_{\ell4}$ is nonempty, then it is nonzero only in its last row. \item If $B_{4\ell}$ is nonempty, then it is nonzero only in its last column. \item If $B_{\ell4}$ is nonempty (equivalently if $B_{4\ell}$ is nonempty), then the nonzero rows and columns in $\begin{bsmallmatrix} 0 & B_{\ell4} \\ B_{4\ell} & B_{44} \end{bsmallmatrix}$ form one of the matrices in Table~\ref{submat tab}. \end{itemize} The blocks $B_{11}$, $B_{22}$, and $B_{33}$ are in order of increasing size.
 If a submatrix in Table~\ref{submat tab} of type $A_{4}^{(2)}$, $G_{2}^{(1)}$, or $D_{4}^{(3)}$ appears, then $B_{11}$ and $B_{22}$ are empty. \end{enumerate} \end{theorem}

-\begin{remark} Theorem~\ref{neigh B} is related to a result of Greenberg and Kaufman \cite[Theorem~5.1]{GreenbergKaufman}.
-That result states (in the language of quivers) that every exchange matrix of affine type is mutation-equivalent to an exchange matrix of the form described in Condition~\ref{neigh detailed} of Theorem~\ref{neigh B}.
-They use this fact to describe the cluster modular group of cluster algebras of finite type \cite[Theorem~5.2]{GreenbergKaufman}, in the context of a uniform description of the cluster modular groups of affine and extended affine types. \end{remark}
+\begin{remark} The existence, in each mutation class of affine type, of a matrix satisfying Condition~\ref{neigh detailed} has been pointed out elsewhere, namely by Felikson and Tumarkin \cite{FeTuCoeff} in the context of a classification of extended exchange matrices of finite mutation type and by Greenberg and Kaufman \cite{GreenbergKaufman} in the context of a uniform description of the cluster modular groups of affine and extended affine types. \end{remark}

 In what follows, fix an acyclic $n\times n$ exchange matrix $B_0$ of affine type that is mutation-equivalent to $B$ and let $c$ be the corresponding Coxeter element.
 It is apparent that condition~\ref{neigh detailed} implies condition~\ref{aff 2} in Theorem~\ref{neigh B}, and the following proposition proves that condition~\ref{aff 2} implies condition~\ref{neigh}. \begin{proposition} If $B$ is of affine type and there are indices $i$ and $j$ such that $\begin{bsmallmatrix}0&b_{ij}\\b_{ji}&0\end{bsmallmatrix}$ is of affine type, then $B$ is a neighboring exchange matrix. \end{proposition}